abi-widiarta/project-odin-etchASketch/README.md

 What I Learn :
 - Found a really cool draggable rotation knob on gsap
 - eventListener
-- disabling draggable div in the board, by using ondragstart,ondragend event listener end preventDefault
+- disabling draggable div in the board, by using ondragstart,ondragend event listener and preventDefault

 Notes for this project :
 - Not responsive yet